-One of my English teachers in high school once said that a sign of a great mind, a great person, is the ability to look past the particulars of your own experience, and see the general principles that apply to everybody.
+One of my English teachers in high school once said that a sign of a great mind, a great person, is the ability to look past the particulars of your own experience and see the general principles that apply to everyone.
 Say you’re disappointed in love: You see it in general terms.
 You’re not the only person to whom it has happened.
-And what makes us human, in the larger sense, is our ability to see past the particulars to detect the universal drives underneath them.
+What makes us human, in the larger sense, is our ability to see past the particulars to detect the universal drives underneath them.

 What’s interesting about his life story is that he didn’t look solely at his own problems in life, he looked at life in general.
 Looking at aging people, ill people, dead people, he realized that he himself was subject to the same fate.
 He was going to get old, he was going to grow ill, and he was going to die.
 If he had disdain for people like that, it wasn’t appropriate.
 And if he was pursuing a happiness that was headed in the direction of what would age, grow ill, and die, that, too, wasn’t appropriate.

 I was talking this evening to someone about the Buddha’s take on happiness: Normal happiness is based on feeding.
-And this person was saying that the solution would be to have lots of different food sources, so that if one food source is denied, you have lots of others to fall back on.
+This person was saying that the solution would be to have lots of different food sources, so that if one food source is denied, you have lots of others to fall back on.
 But that’s really blind.
-There comes a point where all of those other food sources run out.
+There comes a point where all of those other food sources run out, too.
 What do you do then?

 This is why the Buddha’s solution is to look for happiness that doesn’t depend on food sources.
 Of course, by “food” we’re talking about more than just physical food.
 We’re also talking about emotional food, the food of sensory contact, the food of our thoughts, the food of consciousness.
 All these things can dry up, they can all be threatened.
-So you have to look for a happiness that lies outside of their range.
-And it was the Buddha’s discovery that there is such a happiness, and it can be attained through human effort.
+You have to look for a happiness that lies outside of their range.
+It was the Buddha’s discovery that there is such a happiness, and it can be attained through human effort.